2021–22 Minnesota Golden Gophers men's basketball team

 The 2021–22 Minnesota Golden Gophers men's basketball team represented the University of Minnesota in the 2021–22 NCAA Division I men's basketball season.
 The Gophers were led by first-year head coach Ben Johnson and played their home games at Williams Arena in Minneapolis, Minnesota as members of the Big Ten Conference.
 They finished the season 13–17, 4–16 in Big Ten play to finish in a tie for last place.
 As the No. 14 seed in the Big Ten tournament, they lost to Penn State in the first round.

 Previous season

-In a season limited due to the ongoing COVID-19 pandemic, the Gophers finished the 2020–21 season 14–15, 6–14 in Big Ten play to finish in 13th place.
-They defeated Northwestern in the first round of the Big Ten tournament before losing to Ohio State in the second round.
+In a season that was restricted by the ongoing COVID-19 pandemic, the Gophers concluded the 2020–21 season with a record of 14-15, including a 6-14 performance in Big Ten play that landed them in 13th place.
+They managed to secure a victory against Northwestern in the opening round of the Big Ten tournament, but unfortunately suffered a defeat at the hands of Ohio State in the subsequent round.

-Following the season, the school fired head coach Richard Pitino after eight years at the school.
+After the conclusion of the season, the school made the decision to terminate the employment of head coach Richard Pitino following his tenure of eight years at the institution.
+On March 23, 2021, the school officially announced the appointment of Minnesota alumni and former assistant coach Ben Johnson as the new head coach.
 On March 23, 2021, the school named Minnesota alum and former Minnesota assistant coach Ben Johnson the new head coach.